shine-jayakumar/shine-jayakumar/README.md

 ![I am a Python Developer](https://github.com/shine-jayakumar/shine-jayakumar/blob/main/github-header-image.png)

-I'm Shine from India.
-I'm a self-taught python developer.
-I love learning new technologies to solve problems.
+I'm Shine, a self-taught Python developer from India.
+I love learning new technologies on the go to solve problems.

+I come with quite a few years of experience in the customer service industry.
+During my time in the industry, I volunteered and took initiatives to solve business problems and automate processes with programming.
+I learned languages and databases that best suited the nature of the problem; my modest understanding of C and C++ might have helped.

+I switched my career and started working as a full-time Python Developer.

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)